-Dear Expectant Parent, We are Abby and Jeremy and we are full of hope and excitement at the opportunity to adopt.
+Hello!
+We are Abby and Jeremy and we are full of hope and excitement at the opportunity to adopt.
+It's hard to feel like you know someone just from their picture, so here's a little video we made for you a while back:

-Click here to watch a video message from us.
-For more recently updated photos/video, check out the slideshow below.
+Click here to watch the video message from us.
+For more recently updated photos/video of our family, check out the slideshow below.

 We have been blessed with lots of love and opportunities in our lives, and we want to share that love and opportunity by adding to our family through adoption.
 This is something weve talked about since we were dating, and we now feel confident that the time is right.
 We understand that you are in the process of making some difficult decisions, and we want to send your our love, whichever road you take.
 Here is a little glimpse into our lives:

 We were college sweethearts.
 We bonded over our love of music, family, and Jesus.
 We dated for a little over a year and got married the week after we both graduated.
 Jeremy is a tax accountant (this is usually where people make jokes about how boring Jeremy's job sounds.
 But he loves it.)
-Abby works part-time as the Children and Family Pastor at our church, helping oversee the programs for kids and parents.
+Abby has been a teacher and a children's pastor, but recently left work to be able to stay home full-time with our two kids.

 In order for you to understand Jeremy, you should know that he is a big sports fan.
 He can always make conversation easily with strangers, but he can talk for hours if the topic at hand is sports.
-Just for fun, Jeremy and his brother have started their own sports podcast.
-It gives them an excuse to hang out together and dedicate an entire hour to talking about sports.
-Jeremy has already passed down his love to our son, Chip (4), who loves to play ball and run around with his dad.
+He loves to be outside and especially loves to play golf and ride his bike.
+Jeremy has already passed down his love to our son, Chip (5), who loves to play ball and run around with his dad.

 The best thing about living in Oregon is the people around us.
 We have a wonderful group of close and supportive friends in our town.
 Our closest friends come over to our house every Tuesday night so that we can stay connected and involved in each others lives.
 Jeremy's parents and siblings all live near us, and we are very close with all of them.
 Every Sunday, we get everyone together for family dinner and celebrate holidays and birthdays together.
 Our kids have cousins that are near their age who they love playing with on Family Sunday.
-Jeremy's mom (our kids call her Nana) takes care of our kids on the two days that Abby goes into the office.
+Jeremy's mom (our kids call her Nana) invites Chip and Corrie to her house often-- at least once a week-- to spend time together and play and read books.
 She has shared with us many times how excited she is to help us take care of our new adopted baby when he or she arrives.
 In addition to friends and family, our church is a loving place with many other young families and people who are ready to help us and excited for us to expand our family through adoption.

 Our town in Oregon is beautiful-- its a small town with lots of room for kids to play outside.
 It's very green and full of trees and we enjoy great hiking trails.
 A big river runs through our town and provides lots of opportunities to boat or fish or play in the water.
 We live in a one-story grey house on a quiet street near the river.
 We have a big backyard with green grass where our kids like to play, especially in the sand box or on the swing.
 We have a family dog, Duncan, who loves to play with our kids and who is named after Jeremy's favorite basketball player.